yingkitw/jbuild/README.md

-# mvn-rs
+# jbuild

-A Rust implementation of Apache Maven, a software project management and comprehension tool.
+A high-performance Rust implementation of Java build tools, supporting both **Maven** and **Gradle** while leveraging Rust's performance and safety guarantees.

 ## Overview

-This project aims to provide a complete Rust implementation of Apache Maven, maintaining compatibility with Maven's Project Object Model (POM) and build lifecycle while leveraging Rust's performance and safety guarantees.
+jbuild provides a complete Rust implementation of Java build systems, maintaining compatibility with:
+- **Maven**: Project Object Model (POM) and build lifecycle
+- **Gradle**: Build scripts and dependency management

+The tool aims to provide faster builds through Rust's performance while maintaining full compatibility with existing Java build configurations.

 ## Project Structure

 The project is organized as a **single crate** with all modules under `src/`:

-- **model/**: POM file parsing and data structures
+- **model/**: POM/Gradle file parsing and data structures
 - **artifact/**: Artifact handling and coordinates
 - **core/**: Core execution engine and lifecycle
 - **resolver/**: Dependency resolution